webaverse/docs/docs/dev-guides/index.md

 The Webaverse runs on applications that you can write, package and distribute.
 These packages are called XRPackages (XRPKs).

-We've made it as easy as possible to get started!
-A few points to start with:
+Follow the guides on the left to get started!
+A few points to begin with:

 - There's no Webaverse SDK!
 Just make your app using one of the many supported asset types (see below) and quickly package it using our CLI or our simple drag-and-drop UI at <a href="https://xrpackage.org/inspect.html" target="_blank" rel="noopener noreferrer">xrpackage.org</a>.
 - Once you've made your apps, it's really easy to distribute your packages to decentralized systems -- meaning you don't need your own server or hosting service to get your creations out to the world!